SulekBartek/Anomaly_detection_MVtec/README.md

 ## Introduction

-This notebook project aims to provide an easy-to-use implementation of a simple autoencoder model for detecting anomalies on defected parts or texture images, included in the MVTec industrial dataset used for training.
-Presented method is unsupervised, the model is trained on the defect-free images of one of the MVTec datasets and can detect various kinds of defects in the test images.
-As a loss function and also an evaluation metric, structural similarity index measure (SSIM) method have been used [SSIM Pytorch implementation](https://github.com/VainF/pytorch-msssim).
+This notebook project aims to provide an easy-to-use implementation of a simple autoencoder model for detecting anomalies on defected parts or texture images, included in the MVTec industrial dataset.
+Presented method is unsupervised, the model is trained on defect-free images of one of the MVTec datasets and can detect various kinds of defects in the test images.
+As a loss function and also an evaluation metric, structural similarity index measure (SSIM) method have been used ([SSIM Pytorch implementation](https://github.com/VainF/pytorch-msssim)).
 The project was implemented in Jupyter Notebook to provide a simple environment for further experimentation with neural network architecture, hyperparameters and input data.

 ## Data